ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 - global variables of DOM of button and textarea
 - array to save the output of the exercise.

-Function section:
+Classes section:

-- There are two type of function pattern filter and mathematics operations.
+- Classes are separated in three groups classes that format text, classes tha obtain hours and minutes, and classes that do the mathematic logic to solve the problem.
-- mathemathics operations use hour and minutes to get results
+- mathemathics operations use hour and minutes to get results.

 Extra validations
 - Zero hour (00:00) is formatted to 24 to get the difference of hours and then change back to 0